 All admissions are coordinated by BCP Council.
-Parents requiring admission for their children at KS2 must complete the BCP Council's online Common Application Form.
+Parents requiring admission for their children at KS2 must complete the BCP Council's online Common Application Form and submit any supporting evidence to the school office.
+Failure to provide the correct documentation may result in your child being placed in the incorrect category order.
+See oversubscription categories above.